by Pierre Corneille

 Act One, Scene One

 POLYEUCTE: You don’t know me well, Nearque.
 The same zeal burns in me as before.
-These tears that I view with a husband’s eye leave me in heart as Christian as you.
-But concerning holy baptism which washes away our sins, even though I prefer it to the greatness of an empire, I believe it can be put off for another day to appease a loving wife.
+These tears that I view with a husband’s eye leave me in heart as much a Christian as you.
+But concerning holy baptism, which washes away our sins, even though I prefer it to the greatness of an empire, I believe it can be put off for another day to appease a loving wife.

 NEARQUE: And so the enemy of mankind deludes you.
-What he can’t take by force he gets by trickery.
+What he can’t take by force, he gets by trickery.
 When he can’t break our good intentions, he tempts us to delay them.
 He will disrupt your plans with obstacle after obstacle, today by tears, tomorrow by something else.
 This frightening dream is only the first of his illusions.
 He attacks constantly and never lets up.
 You give him hope by putting off your pledge until tomorrow.
 Fight him: let Pauline cry.
 God doesn’t want a heart dominated by the world, one that looks back and, doubting its decision, listens to another voice when He calls.

 POLYEUCTE: Must a person love no one else when he gives himself to God?

 NEARQUE: We can love everyone; in fact, He commands it.
 But truly, this Lord of lords desires the first love and the first honor.
-One must not search after anything but Him, neglecting for His sake wife and wealth and rank, risking all for His glory, even shedding all our blood.
+One must not search after anything but Him, neglecting for His sake wife and wealth and rank, risking all for His glory, even shedding our blood.
 Oh Polyeucte, how far you are from this perfect zeal that I wish for you!
 Today when Christians are hated and persecuted cruelly, how will you be able to overcome such trials if you can’t resist a few tears?

 POLYEUCTE: Your words do not disturb me, Nearque.
 Pity is a quality of a noble heart, and is not a sign of weakness.
 On men like myself, a woman’s glance is very strong.
 Such men may not fear death, but we fear to hurt another.
 If I must face the most cruel penalties, God will give me the strength in making me a true Christian.